EPSEF - Eastern Panhandle

 EPSEF is affiliated with WVSEF, the West Virginia Science and Engineering Fair.

-EPSEF '23 Middle School Division is affiliated with the Society for Science and the Thermo Fisher Scientific Junior Innovators Challenge.
+EPSEF '24 Middle School Division is also affiliated with the Society for Science and the Thermo Fisher Scientific Junior Innovators Challenge.

-Projects earning first place in each middle school category are nominated to participate in the Thermo Fisher Scientific Junior Innovators Challenge, hosted by the Society for Science.
+Projects earning first place in each middle school category are nominated to participate in the Thermo Fisher Scientific Junior Innovators Challenge (JIC), hosted by the Society for Science.

 Rules in Brief

-EPSEF adheres to the rules of the West Virginia Science and Engineering Fair and to the International Rules for Pre-College Science Research, the official rules of the Regeneron ISEF as applicable to elementary and middle school students.
+As an affiliated fair, EPSEF adheres to the rules of the West Virginia Science and Engineering Fair and the International Rules for Pre-College Science Research, the official rules of the Regeneron ISEF as applicable to elementary and middle school students.

 The purpose of these rules is to: